tensorflow/tfjs-node/README.md

 After that operation completes, re-run `yarn add` or `npm install` for the `@tensorflow/tfjs-node` package.

 We changed `@tensorflow/tfjs` from a peer dependency to a strict one.
-Please only include `@tensorflow/tfjs-node` in the package.json file, since it ships `@tensorflow/tfjs` as well in your package.json.
+Please only include `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu` in the package.json file, since it ships `@tensorflow/tfjs` as well in your package.json.

 ## Using the binding